kronik187/BTCGPU/README.md

 - Replay protection (SIGHASH_FORK_ID)
 - Unique wallet addresses (prefixes of G and A)

-Although BTG was bootstrapped on 12 Nov to create an entirely new network, it contains the entire Bitcoin blockchain until block 491406.
+Although BTGV was bootstrapped on 12 Nov to create an entirely new network, it contains the entire Bitcoin blockchain until block 491406.
 As a result, Bitcoin Gold became a full fork with all Bitcoin transaction history since 2009.
-Any Bitcoin wallet address which held Bitcoin in BTC block 491406 before the fork held an equal number of Bitcoin Gold in BTG block 491407 after the fork.
+Any Bitcoin wallet address which held Bitcoin in BTC block 491406 before the fork held an equal number of Bitcoin Gold in BTGV block 491407 after the fork.

 ## Releases